Lower Complexity Adaptation for Empirical Entropic Optimal Transport: Implications to the Entropic Gromov-Wasserstein Distance

 \section{Implications to the Entropic Gromov-Wasserstein Distance}

-The Gromov-Wasserstein distance provides an OT based tool to quantify the dissimilarity between two metric measure spaces (a metric space equipped with a probability measure) up to isometry\footnote{Two metric measure spaces $(\XC, \rho_\XC, \mu)$ and $(\YC, \rho_\YC, \nu)$ are said to be isometric, if there exists a bijective isometry $\Gamma\colon (\XC, \rho_\XC) \mapsto (\YC, \rho_\YC)$ such that $\Gamma_{\#} \mu = \nu$. } \parencite{Sturm2012, Memoli2011}.
-Hence, by modeling heterogeneous data as metric measure spaces the Gromov-Wasserstein distance is conceptually appealing for registration invariant comparison, e.g., in the context of protein matching \parencite{Weitkamp2022}.
+The Gromov-Wasserstein distance provides an OT based tool to quantify the dissimilarity between two metric measure spaces (a metric space equipped with a probability measure) up to isometry\footnote{Two metric measure spaces $(\XC, \rho_\XC, \mu)$ and $(\YC, \rho_\YC, \nu)$ are said to be isometric, if there exists a bijective isometry $\Gamma\colon (\XC, \rho_\XC) \mapsto (\YC, \rho_\YC)$ such that $\Gamma_{\#} \mu = \nu$. } \citep{Memoli2011,Sturm2012}.
+Hence, by modeling heterogeneous data as metric measure spaces the Gromov-Wasserstein distance serves as a conceptually appealing discrimination measure for registration invariant comparison, e.g., in the context of protein matching \citep{Weitkamp2022}.
 Unfortunately, practical usage of the Gromov-Wasserstein distance faces severe obstacles due to significant computational challenges.
-Indeed, for finitely supported measures computation of the Gromov-Wasserstein distance reduces to a non-convex quadratic assignment program, which are known to be NP-complete in general \parencite{Commander2005}.
+Indeed, for finitely supported measures computation of the Gromov-Wasserstein distance reduces to a non-convex quadratic assignment program, which are known to be NP-complete in general \citep{Commander2005}.

-Motivated by the computational benefits of entropy regularization for the OT cost, the entropic Gromov-Wasserstein distance was introduced by \parencite{solomon2016entropic,peyre2016gromov}.
+Motivated by the computational benefits of entropy regularization for the OT cost, the entropic Gromov-Wasserstein distance was introduced by \citet{peyre2016gromov,solomon2016entropic}.
 To formalize it w.r.t.\ the Euclidean norm, let $\XC \subseteq \R^s$ and $\YC\subseteq \R^d$ be Polish subsets and consider $\mu \in \sP(\XC)$ and $\nu \in \sP(\YC)$ which admit finite fourth moments.
 Then, their entropic $(2, 2)$-Gromov-Wasserstein distance for regularization parameter $\epsilon>0$ is defined as

 The corresponding unregularized Gromov-Wasserstein distance is defined by omitting the entropy penalization term and denoted by $\GW_0$.